Anything that runs in AiiDA is an instance of the

-The calculation-like processes have the capability to create data, whereas the workflow-like processes orchestrate other processes and have the ability to return data produced by other calculations.
+The calculation-like processes have the capability to create data, whereas the workflow-like processes orchestrate other processes and have the ability to return data produced by calculations.

 Again, this is a distinction that plays a big role in AiiDA and is crucial to understand.

 For this reason, these different types of processes also get a different sub class of the